 AWARDS / FELLOWSHIPS / GRANTS

-• Jules Léger Prize for New Chamber Music (2023, Canada)
+- Jules Léger Prize for New Chamber Music (2023, Canada, for Quiet Songs)

-• Numerous creation grants from CALQ and CCA (Canada, 2017-)
+- Numerous creation and project grants from CALQ and CCA (Canada, 2017-)